 Ayoa pricing: Mind Map plan for $6.95/user/month with all mind mapping features.
 The Pro plan for $13/user/month adds whiteboards and other advanced features.

 MindNode (iOS, macOS)

-MindNode, a native Mac, iPhone, and iPad app, is perfect for Apple users.
+MindNode, a native Mac, iPhone, and iPad app, is perfect for Apple users (and when I'm in a big mind mapping buzz, it's my go-to app).
 Start a new map on one device and it instantly syncs to your other devices using iCloud.
 The app is just as easy to use (and as powerful) whether you prefer to tap the plus icon to add a new node on your iPhone or click it on your Mac.
 And since it's a fully native app, no internet connection?
 No problem.

-MindNode also has a load of other features that will keep you happy if you're deep in Apple's ecosystem, like a Watch app, Apple Pencil support, and integration with popular to-do apps Apple Reminders, Things, and OmniFocus.
+MindNode also has a load of other features that will keep you happy if you're deep in Apple's ecosystem, like a Quick Entry dialog in the Menu Bar on your Mac, Widgets for the Home screen or Notification Center, a Watch app, Apple Pencil support, and integration with popular to-do apps Apple Reminders, Things, and OmniFocus.
 Select any node, and click Add Task to turn it into a to-do item.
 Or click the share menu and Export to Things (or OmniFocus), and your mind map will get converted into a project in your chosen app with all your to-dos ready to be checked off.
-It's a great way to turn a brainstorming session into something actionable.
+It's a great brainstorming app that lets you turn a brainstorming session into something actionable.